Louis E. Dieruff High School: Planetarium

-Amidst Cold War fears of science education inadequacy and a general interest in astronomy before the Moon landing, the Allentown School District erected a planetarium inside Dieruff High School in 1965.
+In 1965, amidst Cold War fears of American inadequacy in science education increased interest in astronomy before Apollo 11 Moon landing, Allentown School District erected a planetarium inside Dieruff High School.

-Following an acrimonious budget debate in 1991, all programs that were deemed as "nonessential" were to be removed from the Allentown School District's budget, and public funding for the planetarium ended with its continued operation and upkeep left to private funding sources.
+Following an acrimonious budget debate in 1991, all programs that were deemed nonessential were to be removed from the Allentown School District's budget, and public funding for the planetarium ended with its continued operation and upkeep left to private funding sources.
 In 2010, the planetarium was closed.
-The Allentown School District board approved a 2016-17 spending plan that added a number of teacher positions, including a planetarium director to reopen the shuttered planetarium at Dieruff High School, however the position was never filled and the Planetarium was never reopened.
-After an evaluation in September, the district administration determined it would have cost too much to reopen the planetarium and get it up and running.
+Allentown School District's board approved a 2016-17 spending plan that added a number of teacher positions, including a planetarium director to reopen the shuttered planetarium at Dieruff High School.
+However, the position was never filled, and the planetarium was never reopened.
+After an evaluation in September, the district administration determined it would be too costly to reopen it.

 Athletics

 Dieruff High School competes athletically in the Eastern Pennsylvania Conference (EPC) in the District XI division of the Pennsylvania Interscholastic Athletic Association, one of the premier high school athletic divisions in the nation.

-The school plays its home football, soccer, and field hockey games at J. Birney Crum Stadium, a 15,000 capacity stadium in Allentown that is the second largest high school stadium in Pennsylvania.
+The school plays its home football, soccer, and field hockey games at J. Birney Crum Stadium, a 15,000-capacity stadium in Allentown that is the largest high school football stadium in the Mid-Atlantic U.S.